ethereum/ethereum-org-website/src/content/wallets/index.md

 # Ethereum Wallets {#ethereum-wallets}

 <div class="featured">

-<strong>Want to learn more about Ethereum Wallets?</strong> This page will explain the basics and provide you with a few simple options.
+**Want to learn more about Ethereum Wallets?** This page will explain the basics and provide you with a few simple options.

 </div>

 ## What is an Ethereum wallet, and which one should I use? {#what-is-an-ethereum-wallet-and-which-one-should-i-use}